tigerbeetle/tigerbeetle/docs/start.md

 ## Run a Cluster

 Typically, TigerBeetle is deployed as a cluster of 6 replicas, which is described in the [Operating](./operating/) section.
-But it is also possible to run a single-replica cluster, which of course doesn't provide high-availability, but is convenient for experimentation.
-That's what we'll do here.
+It is also possible to run a single-replica cluster, which of course doesn't provide high-availability, but is convenient for experimentation; that's what we'll do here.

 First, format a data file: